siramsay/100-days-of-code/log.md

 1. CSS transform: rotateY translate.
 2. Made a cube just by thinking about it, step by step.
 Added some helper 3D planes.

 **Thoughts:** Element in CSS are doubled sided, I guess the same a 3D software default.
 As you rotate elements the axis/planes are rotated with it.
-So translate remains perpendicular to the plane..
+So translate remains perpendicular to the plane.

 **Link to work:**
 1. /localhost / 3D.html